 - Encourage microneedling-specific reviews: Ask patients to mention "microneedling" and your city name in their Google review.
 These keyword-rich reviews boost your local map pack rankings.

-Primary KPI: Track organic leads and map pack rankings for "microneedling + [city]" and condition-based keywords.
+Success metric: Track organic leads and map pack rankings for "microneedling + [city]" and condition-based keywords.
 Measure consultations originating from organic search monthly.

 2. "Microneedling vs RF Microneedling" Comparison Content